RSE-102/Lecture-Material/README.md

 Skills in these areas are crucial for developing or contributing to quality-assured software in collaborative environments and are very useful in today’s research landscape.

+## Courses

+- We typically give the course just before the lecture period in winter term.
+- Next course will be **October 7-11, 2024** with the *reflection day* on **December 10, 2024**.
+- The first course ran from Tuesday, October 4 to Friday October 7, 2022, with the *reflection day* on December 6, 2022.
+- There was no course in 2023.
+Instead, we organized a week-long summer school on [Research Software Engineering with Julia: Basics, Visualization, and Statistics](https://www.simtech.uni-stuttgart.de/events/simtech-summer-school/SuSch_2/)

 ## Timetable and content

-- The first course ran from Tuesday, October 4 to Friday October 7, 2022, with a *reflection day* on December 6, 2022.
-- There will be **no course in 2023**.
-Instead, we will organize a week-long summer school on *Research Software Engineering with Julia: Basics, Visualization, and Statistics* running from Monday, October 9 to Friday October 13, 2023.
-More information will follow.
-- Presumably, we will organize the orginal RSE 102 in **October 2024** again.
+- WIP: We will extend the program to five days in 2024.

 ### Day 1: Git and misc